 Big Bluestem Grass - Andropogon gerardi

 Big Bluestem Grass, also known as turkeyfoot, is a hardy perennial native to the Great Plains.
-It will reach its full height of 5-8 feet in its first year of growth.
 Big bluestem grows in large clumps that add a natural, nostalgic feel to any landscape.
 During spring and early summer, the tall stalks of grass are a rich, vivid green.
 In late summer and fall, they change to an attractive reddish bronze and produce a three-part seed pod that resembles the foot of a bird, hence the plant's nickname.
 In addition to being visually appealing, big bluestem grass has a number of environmental benefits.
 It helps prevent erosion and can be used as an eco-friendly feed for livestock.
 It is often included in restoration projects aimed at revitalizing prairie ecosystems.